 initiators and curators

 Dunja Bialas, director and curator of UNDERDOX, is the editor of the online-film-magazine "artechock" since 2000.
-In 2002 she was assigned member of the advisory board for the international documentary film festival Munich (Dok.Fest).
+From 2002 to 2013 she was assigned member of the advisory board for the international documentary film festival Munich (Dok.Fest).
 She is a jury member in various international film festivals.
 Together with Bernd Brehmer she founded UNDERDOX in 2006.
-Until 2013 she was the curator of the International Competition of Dok.Fest Munich.
 Since 2013 she is member of the executive committee of the Association of German Film Critics.
 In 2014 she founded VIDEODX, the video art section of UNDERDOX.
 In 2018 she co-founded the German Association for Cinephilia.

 Bernd Brehmer, director and curator of UNDERDOX, is one of the programming directors of Munich based Werkstattkino since 1995.
 He established the internationally esteemed film archive and contributes to several festivals as programming advisor.
 In 1991 he founded the "24" film magazine and was general manager of the "Exit distribution agency" from 2003 until 2006 that focused on documentary films as well as independent german productions.
 Together with Dunja Bialas he founded UNDERDOX in 2006.

 Insa Wiese, short film programme.
 Insa Wiese studied Arts and German Language and Literature at the University of Oldenburg.
 There, she discovered her passion for movies and especially for shorts, she implemented her own filmlets and organized together with friends the small short film festival zwergWERK.
 After having worked several years for the Hamburg International Short Film Festival, she's working since 2009 as the head of the International Short Film Week Regensburg.